opportus/object-mapper/README.md

 ## Use cases

-Use this solution for mapping automatically data of objects to (differently typed or not) objects via extensible strategies and controls.
+Use this solution for mapping automatically objects to (differently typed or not) objects via extensible strategies and controls.

 Leverage this solution by delegating to it patternable control over your model